darktornedo/Customer-Behaviour-Analysis/README.md

 # 🧠 Customer Behaviour Analysis — EDA Project

-### 📊 Internship Project at **Alfido Tech**

-This project was completed as part of my **Data Analyst Internship at Alfido Tech**.
-The goal was to perform **Exploratory Data Analysis (EDA)** on a large customer dataset to uncover insights about customer demographics, purchasing patterns, and churn behaviour.

 ## 📝 Project Overview

 The dataset consists of **250,000 records and 13 columns**, covering customer demographics, purchase behaviour, product categories, payment methods, returns, and churn status.
 The main objective was to analyze and visualize trends that help businesses understand their customers better — improving retention, marketing effectiveness, and revenue generation.